Simulation based inference of the ionization history from the 2D 21 cm power spectrum: Introduction

 The Square Kilometre Array (SKA) \citep{koopmans2015cosmic} is predicted to make a detection of the 2D power spectra (2DPS), the cylindrically averaged power spectra, and potentially map the full topography of the signal.
 The difficulties in modeling and subtracting foreground emissions motivated the SKA Science Data Challenge 3a \citep{bonaldi2025square}, where participants were asked to remove foregrounds, instrumental and systematic effects, which concluded with promising results.
 The possibility of an upcoming detection in the coming years has prompted renewed interest how best to infer the reionization history from the 2D power spectrum.
 This is the subject of the SKA Science Data Challenge 3b (Bonaldi et al. in prep).
+Previous works include \cite{2016MNRAS.457.1864L}, who presented a framework for inferring ionization history from 1DPS, providing the first forecasts of HERA's ability to constrain the ionization history.

 Indirect observations have begun to constrain the timing of important milestones in the early universe, such as the cosmic microwave background (CMB) optical depth $\tau$ \citep{aghanim2020planck, de2021inference, heinrich2021reionization}, the Lyman-$\alpha$ forest \citep{fan2006constraining, becker2007evolution, bosman2018new, d2023xqr}, damping wings in quasar spectra \citep{bolton2011neutral, mortlock2011luminous, banados2018800, wang2020significantly, yang2020poniua}, and Lyman-$\alpha$ emission from galaxies \citep{ouchi2010statistics, clement2012evolution, konno2014accelerated, drake2017muse, hoag2019constraining, shibuya2019morphologies}.